hagreven/vt360beaver/README.md

-# Audio: Virtual Tour "Beaver Ecosystem Hertafließ"
+# Audio: Beaver Ecosystem Hertafließ

 *Welcome to the audio repository for the virtual tour "Beaver Ecosystem Hertafließ"!*